veertuinc/anka-docs/content/en/docs/Getting Started/understanding-vm-networking.md

 > SSH access ("Remote Login") is enabled by default on Anka VMs.

 > Within the VM, you can find an IP assigned to the host which can be used to ssh or transfer files out.
-To determine which IP is assigned to the host, execute `ipconfig getoption en0 server_identifier`
+To determine which IP is assigned to the host, execute `ipconfig getoption en0 server_identifier` (typically `192.168.64.1` for **shared** network mode and `192.168.128.1` for **host** network mode)

 ## Changing the network configuration for Anka VMs